-With the average cost of undergrad nearly $40,000 a year for a private education, it’s no surprise that many students will take out student loans to pay for their education.
+With the average cost of tuition at a private college close to $40,000 per year, it’s no surprise that many students will take out student loans to pay for their education.
 These student loans come in all shapes and sizes: federal or private, subsidized or unsubsidized, cosigned or not.

 Most federal student loans do not require a credit check and can be borrowed without a cosigner.
-While the vast majority of students who take out private loans have a cosigner to guarantee the loan, that’s not an option for everyone.
+While the majority of students who take out private loans have a cosigner to guarantee the loan, that’s not an option for everyone.
 A cosigner — generally a family member or close friend — is someone who guarantees they will pay back your student loan if, for some reason, you can’t.

 If you don’t have enough established credit to qualify for a private student loan on your own, turning to a cosigner, if possible, may also help you get approved at a better interest rate.
 However, not everyone has someone to cosign their student loans, and that’s okay too.
 There are plenty of ways to potentially qualify for both private and federal student loans without a cosigner.
 Here’s what you need to know.